May 30, 2019

 Thomä comments: “In the past, nucleosomes were thought to be a major obstacle for DNA-binding proteins.
 In our study, we show that they are not, and that the system is tailored to bind UV lesions wherever they are.
 What makes this study really powerful is the fact that the mechanism we identified could very well be used by many other types of DNA-binding proteins.
 Accessing nucleosomal DNA is not only fundamental for DNA repair, but is relevant for all proteins that bind to chromatin.
 With our study, we define a previously unknown strategy for protein access to chromatinized DNA templates.”

-Syota Matsumoto*, Simone Cavadini*, Richard D. Bunker*, Ralph S. Grand, Alessandro Potenza, Julius Rabl, Junpei Yamamoto, Andreas D. Schenk, Dirk Schübeler, Shigenori Iwai, Kaoru Sugasawa, Hitoshi Kurumizaka, Nicolas H. Thomä (2019) DNA damage detection in nucleosomes involves DNA register shifting.
-Nature
+Syota Matsumoto*, Simone Cavadini*, Richard D. Bunker*, Ralph S. Grand, Alessandro Potenza, Julius Rabl, Junpei Yamamoto, Andreas D. Schenk, Dirk Schübeler, Shigenori Iwai, Kaoru Sugasawa, Hitoshi Kurumizaka, Nicolas H. Thomä (2019) DNA damage detection in nucleosomes involves DNA register shifting. published online on May 29, 2019

 * These authors contributed equally